What is Halo Heat?

-The good news is this exclusive, money-saving technology isn’t limited to Cook & Hold ovens.
-Halo Heat technology is used in other Alto-Shaam products including heated holding cabinets, waterless food wells, warming drawers, merchandisers and display cases, smokers and carving stations.
-Whether holding food for an upcoming service or for merchandising, our hot holding equipment is designed to make time stand still in terms of product quality.
-This allows for food preparation outside of busy service times, flexibility and less waste.
+The good news is this exclusive, money-saving technology isn't limited to Cook & Hold ovens.
+Halo Heat technology is used in other Alto-Shaam products, including heated holding cabinets, waterless food wells, warming drawers, merchandisers and display cases, smokers, and carving stations.
+Whether holding food for an upcoming service or for merchandising, our heated holding equipment is designed to make time stand still in terms of product quality.
+This allows for food preparation outside of busy service times, flexibility, and less waste.

-Whatever the size and need of a kitchen may be, Halo Heat equipment can provide a solution to best fit any cooking or hot holding needs.
+Whatever the size and need of a kitchen may be, Halo Heat equipment provides a solution to best fit any cooking or hot holding needs.

 The History of Halo Heat

 Halo Heat was invented in the late 1960s when Jerry Maahs, owner of a Chicken Delight franchise, was struggling to keep his chicken hot during cold Wisconsin winters.
-As an entrepreneur and innovator of the foodservice industry, Jerry set out to find a solution for this problem.
-A solution was actually discovered while watching a Green Bay Packers football game in December of 1967.
-Because of freezing weather and immensely cold conditions, this game is known in history as the Ice Bowl.
+As an entrepreneur and innovator in the food service industry, Jerry set out to find a solution to this problem.
+He discovered that solution while watching a Green Bay Packers football game in December of 1967.
+Because of freezing weather and immensely cold conditions, this game went down in the history books as the Ice Bowl.
 Jerry discovered that an electric thermal cable was run under the surface of the field in order to prevent it from freezing.